cmdruid/workshops/frost-workshop/slides.md

 There is a popular concept in probability theory called the birthday paradox:

-In a small group of people, and with 365 days in a year, there is a high likelihood that two people share the same birthday.
+In a small group of people, and with 365 days in a year, there is a suprisingly high likelihood that two people share the same birthday.

 25 people : 56%
 30 people : 70%